hawkgs/georgi.ws/src/site/about/about.markdown

 # About

-I am a developer specializing primarily in web and front-end technologies, named Georgi.
-In various internet communities, I am also known as "hawk" or "hAWK".
-My interests vary from programming, design and drawing to acrobatics and Subarus.
+My name is Georgi (if that's not obvious yet) a.k.a. "hawk" or "hAWK" in various internet communities.
+I am a developer specializing primarily in web and front-end technologies.
+Apart from programming, my interests vary from design to acrobatics and Subarus.
+You can find more about how I ended up here in [Timeline](/#/timeline) 🏄‍.

 Currently part of [rhyme.com](https://rhyme.com){target="_blank"}